BeltStack

 Freshdesk

-Best value for growing teamsFrom ~$15/agent/mo4.5Read review
+Best value helpdesk for growing teamsFrom ~$15/agent/mo4.5Read review

 Help Scout

-Email-based support teamsFrom ~$20/user/mo4.6Read review
+Best for email-first support teamsFrom ~$20/user/mo4.6Read review

 Intercom

-Customer messaging and supportFrom ~$39/mo4.4Read review
+Best for customer messaging and supportFrom ~$39/mo4.4Read review

 Zoho Desk